Scottish Renaissance painted ceilings: Paint and painters

-The paint used employed protein size made from waste kid leather or parchment called "skrowis", with chalk and pigments, including natural ochres, vermilion, and orpiment often mixed with indigo to form vibrant greens.
+Technical research shows that the paint used protein size made from waste kid leather or parchment called "skrowis", with chalk and pigments, including red and yellow natural ochres, red vermilion, blue azurite, and orpiment often mixed with indigo to form vibrant greens.
+Brighter and more expensive pigments were needed for coats of arms.
+Pigment names used in 16th- and 17th-century Scotland can be found in the royal treasurer's accounts and the accounts of the masters of works, and in a small number of painter's wills in the National Records of Scotland.
+This information was collected by Michael Apted and Susan Hannabuss and published by the Scottish Record Society in 1978.

 Some painters used a varnish made of pine resin and walnut oil on selected areas and colours of decoration.
 In England, a painter Leonard Fryer made an equivalent use of "sweet varnish" to enhance imitation wood graining at Oatlands Palace.
 The designs seem to have been painted freehand, excepting only motifs on ceiling boards at Riddle's Court which seemed to have been traced, perhaps by "pouncing" patterns.

 The names of many painters have been found in contemporary records, but as yet no painter of any particular surviving ceiling has been identified through archival research.
-However, it is recorded that in 1554, Edinburgh painters led by Walter Binning assaulted an outsider, David Warkman, who had been painting a ceiling.
+However, something is known of the painter craft in Edinburgh.
+In 1552 James Watson painted images of saints in his booth or workshop for the altarpiece of the Hammermen in St Giles, and painted and varnished the shields of the altar.
+In 1554, Edinburgh painters led by Walter Binning assaulted an outsider, David Warkman, who had been painting a ceiling.
+Painters and glaziers were linked in craft organisations in Scottish burghs, although the Scottish painters do not seem to have made and painted stained glass in this period.

 Walter Binning painted the new north gallery of Holyrood Palace in 1577.
 Some of the Workman or Warkman family were settled at Burntisland in Fife the 1590s.
 The Skelmorlie Aisle at Largs was signed by John Stalker, and initials "IM" painted at Delgatie Castle may be those of the painter John Mellin or Melville.
 It appears that only the wealthiest of the merchant classes and aristocrats could afford this decoration, though the picture is unbalanced as more modest interiors do not survive.

 The plastered walls or timber linings of the rooms were also painted, but this decoration has not usually survived.
 At the merchant's house in Law's Close, Kirkcaldy, a ship painted above a fireplace may represent the Angel of Kirkcaldy which was part of the fleet that brought James VI and Anne Denmark home in May 1590, or the James of Kirkcaldy, a ship part-owned by the Law family.
 At Riddle's Court in Edinburgh, painted decoration on plaster survived between the ends of the beams, and painted walls survive at Gladstone's Land.